Xavier9896/node-hiprint-transit/README.md

 - **Configuration**: `node-hiprint-transit` allows you to configure various settings, including port, token, SSL usage, and language preferences.

+- **Ease of Use**: `node-hiprint-transit` is typically installed on a public server with a relatively fixed IP address and port.
+It can also be accessed through a domain name.
+Unlike `electron-hiprint`, which is prone to address changes due to DHCP automatic allocation, `node-hiprint-transit` only requires the address to be configured once in both `electron-hiprint` and `vue-plugin-hiprint`.

 ## Scripts

 This script will assist you in installing `node-hiprint-transit` quickly.